Medically reviewed by Katelyn Hagerty, FNP

 “I’m a 34 year old father of two and have been using Hims for over a year now.
 My hair is back to what it was in my mid twenties.”

-If you’re considering PRP as treatment for your hair loss, there may be other treatment options that may work as well or better, including medications that can be taken alongside PRP treatments, like finasteride, which has been shown as effective in helping to stop and reverse androgenic alopecia.
+If you’re considering PRP as a treatment for hair loss, there may be other treatment options that may work as well or better, including medications that can be taken alongside PRP treatments.